-Before we departed for our big adventure to Europe early in 2019, we set ourselves a task to see how many Unesco World Heritage sites we might visit.
-And can you believe that in 3 months we came across 24 we could count, without really trying so hard!
-And there were many classified "Areas of Outstanding Natural Beauty" that we passed through.
+Before we departed for our big adventure to Europe early in 2019, we set ourselves a task to see how many UNESCO World Heritage sites we might visit.
+In three months we came across 24 we could count, without trying too hard!
+With additional classified "Areas of Outstanding Natural Beauty" that we passed through.

-The sites we visited are designated landmarks or areas chosen by UNESCO as having cultural, historical, scientific or some other form of significance.
+The sites we visited are designated by UNESCO as landmarks or areas chosen for having cultural, historical, scientific or some other form of significance.
 These zones are legally protected by encouraging countries to sign the World Heritage Convention to ensure the protection of their natural and cultural heritage.

 We had a fabulous time in Sardinia, an island similar in many ways to New Zealand.
 The best time to visit, in my opinion, is mid-June before the hoards arrive, and the temperature is just right.
 I also wouldn't mind seeing more of Sardinia in the Autumn after most of the crowds leave, but when things are still buzzing.

-On the back of our visit to the Nuraghe of Barumini in Sardinia, my big tip would be to take LOADS of water because the site was BAKING in the mid-day sun, and a good sun hat, not too big mind - the tunnels are tiny!
-Take a journey back in time to discover how the people lived in the Bronze Age.
+On the back of our visit to the Nuraghe of Barumini in Sardinia, my big tip would be to take LOADS of water because the site was BAKING in the mid-day sun, and a good sun hat, not too big mind - the tunnels are tiny.
+Take a journey back in time and discover how people lived in the Bronze Age.

 Don't leave home without your camera and light walking boots or sturdy runners as the trails can be steep and crumbly.

 The world is a hugely exciting place with layers of culture we can only pick the surface of, but the fun is in the trying!